Good Night, Bob! Late Night Conversations With a Gelatinous Mass

 Our cubicle zoo

-Alan is always the first out the door and the last in.
-Counting down the minutes at the office from the moment he pulled out of his driveway this morning; his entire day was spent terrrorizing productive employees with random acts of unsolicited socialization.
-His arsenal includes personal matters, mundane questions, or any other pursuits of a trivial distraction not related to work that he can pursue; buzzing from cubicle to cubicle pollinating every conversation with his well-honed repertoire of irrelevant pander.
+Walley is always the first out the door and the last in.
+Counting down the minutes at the office from the moment he pulled out of his driveway this morning his entire day is spent terrorizing productive employees with random acts of unsolicited socialization.
+His busy itinerary includes dispensing gossip, extended conversations, mundane questions, or any other pursuits of trivialities not related to work; Walley buzzes from one cubicle to the next, pollinating every conversation with his well-honed repertoire of irrelevant pander.

-'Eeyore' has left as well; that's what I call him.
-Don is the office gloom-monger-er.
+And then there is 'Eeyore'.
+Jeff is the office gloom-monger-er.
 Parked beneath a perpetual black cloud, he patiently waits for something to go wrong.
-From there he typically launches into an extended tirade against technology before digressing into what's wrong with society and politics and the rest of the world in general.
+From there, he launches into an extended tirade against technology before digressing into what's wrong with society, and politics, and the world in general.

-Two hours earlier you would have heard a spontaneous outburst erupt across the office, a shrill, high-pitched laugh that could only be described as a cackle.
+An hour earlier you would have heard a spontaneous outburst erupt across the office, a shrill, high-pitched laugh that could only be described as a cackle.
 That would be the receptionist flirting with the deliveryman.
 This time next week, he will have been discarded as emotional flotsam for the next available fling.
-Not that we keep count but we're already on no. 37 this season.
+Not that we keep count but we're already on number 37 this season.
 Refer to the chart behind the door in the break area, the one with the stake through the heart.

 It turns out we're a random collection of dysfunctional misfits that researchers studying abnormal psychology dream about.